medic/cht-docs/content/en/contribute/code/design-docs.md

 ---

 ## What are design docs?
 Software development is not just about writing code, but rather about solving problems and building the right solutions.
-Before diving into an initiative or feature and start coding, it’s essential that the developers (and other team members) have a high-level understanding of what a solution might look like.
+Before diving into an initiative or feature and starting coding, it’s essential that the developers (and other team members) have a high-level understanding of what a solution might look like.

 Design docs are informal documents that the leading developer of a certain piece of software create before they start the actual coding of a solution.
 The design doc contains high-level technical design decisions and alternatives that were considered when making those decisions.